 This should work on all Office versions and across all Windows operating systems.
 On PowerPoint, you will not see the “Special Characters” tab, you should search the symbol within the chart.

-2. Using Alt Code
+1.3.
+Using Alt Code

+Simply hold on of the alt key and then press the 0169 number keys on your numeric pad to insert copyright symbol quickly.
+This is generally called alt code shortcut or alt + decimal code shortcut.
 This shortcut will work on all Office documents like Word, Excel and PowerPoint in Windows based PC.
-The only problem is you should have a keyboard with separate numeric pad which is unlikely on most of the recent laptops.
+The only problem is you should have a keyboard with separate numeric pad which is unlikely on most of the modern laptops.

-4. Using Keyboard Shortcuts
+1.5.
+Using Keyboard Shortcuts

-5. Copy & Paste
+1.7.
+Copy & Paste

 The last option is to copy the symbol from the web or other documents and paste it on your document.
 If the symbol displays incorrectly, ensure to check the font you are using.
 Fonts like Windings and Webdings will change the character display.
 So ensure to use the generic fonts like Arial, Calibri, etc. to see the symbol is displayed properly.

-Insert Trademark Symbol on Mac Office Documents
+2. Insert Copyright Symbol on Mac Documents

+2.2.
 Insert Trademark on Apple iWork Documents